-7.9.
+7.10.
 Investment securities

-The 'investment securities' in the statement of financial position includes:

-- debt investment securities measured at amortised cost; these are initially measured at fair value plus incremental direct transaction costs, and subsequently at their amortised cost using the effective interest method; and - debt securities measured at FVOCI.
+The 'investment securities' in the statement of financial position are debt investment securities measured at amortised cost; these are initially measured at fair value plus incremental direct transaction costs, and subsequently at their amortised cost using the effective interest method.